jcheng305/pokedex/README.md

 # GA PROJECT 4: Pokedex

-This a Pokedex created purely from Ruby on Rails.
+This a Pokedex created purely from Ruby on Rails based on the Kanto region, which consists of 151 pokemon.

 Technologies used: